scikit-learn-contrib/skglm/doc/add_datafit.rst

 A case in point: defining Poisson datafit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, this requires deriving some useful quantities used by the optimizers like the gradient or the Hessian matrix of the datafit.
+First, this requires deriving some quantities used by the optimizers like the gradient or the Hessian matrix of the datafit.
 With :math:`y \in \mathbb{R}^n` the target vector, the Poisson datafit reads

 .. math::